Convert Outdoor Light to Solar – 3 Easy Ways With Diagrams

 - Lower operating costs: Overall, this type of conversion delivers the best energy consumption figures.

-- Safety: Running lower voltage DC in your garden is a lot safer in terms of electrocution and fire risks than using high voltage AC.
+- Safety: Running lower voltage DC in your garden is much safer regarding electrocution and fire risks than using high voltage AC.

 - Cable rating: This can be a biggie.
-If you are installing a new DC system, it’s not an issue, but it can become a major problem if you convert an existing AC circuit.
+Installing a new DC system is not an issue, but it can become a major problem if you convert an existing AC circuit.
 If you get it wrong, any savings you make on an inverter will likely be eaten alive by the cost of upgrading the cables.

 3. Converting Outdoor Lighting to a Solar High Voltage AC System

-This option is probably the best overall choice for using solar energy to drive your outside light circuit.
-It allows you to seamlessly integrate the existing fittings and cables with the new solar component.
-Outside of the solar installation, the only real change will be ditching the AC globes to favor high-efficiency LED lamps.
+This option is probably the best choice for using solar energy to drive your outside light circuit.
+It seamlessly integrates the existing fittings and cables with the new solar component.
+Outside the solar installation, the only real change will be ditching the AC globes to favor high-efficiency LED lamps.
 For these reasons, we’ll cover this option in more detail.